‘General Hospital’ Scoop: Robert Palmer Watkins Back In ‘GH’ Set But There’s A Catch, Rebecca Budig Replaced?

 Will Dillon Return?

-After a few weeks, an article from Soap Opera Digest claimed Watkins will remain in General Hospital on a recurring basis.
+After a few weeks, an article from Soap Opera Digest claimed Watkins will remain on General Hospital on a recurring basis.
 Watkins reacted to the news and he was clear on one thing – he would love to remain in Port Charles as Dillon.

 “Well this is cool????
 I have not heard yay or nay on anything but I’d love to stick around Port Charles.”